Teen Expeditions

 Anchorage, AK

-Spend 7 days living, camping, and working on a glacial moraine beach in a stunning fjord on the western edge of Prince William Sound.
+Spend seven days living, camping, and working on a glacial moraine beach in a stunning fjord on the western edge of Prince William Sound.
 Take a water taxi from Whittier to watch marine wildlife and listen to the loud, unique glacial sounds from Blackstone Glacier while working alongside Chugach National Forest backcountry rangers and staff on important conservation projects.
 Follow in the footsteps of AK Geo Alum by further developing a more sustainable campground at 17-Mile Beach camp and spend each afternoon learning fundamental sea kayaking skills in the calm glacial fjord.
 Embrace the rest days to explore the coastline wherever the group desires via kayak or foot.
-Few people get to spend such a long time in this beautiful location; this unique experience will allow you to connect with and learn from the Prince William Sound with it’s community and rangers alongside you.
+Few people get to spend such a long time in this beautiful location; this unique experience will allow you to connect with and learn from the Prince William Sound with its community and rangers alongside you.
 In the evenings, enjoy a large basecamp where you can create life-long relationships with other Alaska teens.

 Ages 15-18.
 Please see “Course Details” for physical requirements.
 Participants must be under 250lbs because of the size capacity of our kayaks.
 No experience required.